My Login Hub browser hijacker removal instructions

 My Login Hub browser hijacker installer set-up:

-My Login Hub asks for a permission to read and change data:
+My Login Hub asks permission to read and change data:

 - What is My Login Hub?